 Pork Schnitzel versus Pork Chops

 Pork schnitzel recipes are similar to breaded pork chops, because schnitzel are just thin chops.
 In fact, as you look at the schnitzel recipe, you'll realize just how similar this is to these breaded pork chops.

 The main difference is the thickness.
 I love using a really thick chop ... cooking a bit longer ... and it's really juicy and delectable!

 The only problem with making schnitzel is that they are quite large and it is difficult to cook many at once.
 How to cook pork chops enough for our family of five?
 I used the above recipe ... and, I had a nice big frying pan!

 Using thicker chops means I can put more of them in the pan.
-Served with boiled potatoes and red cabbage as above, or with spring vegetables as in the photo here, this was (and still is) one of my German meat recipes I served often.
+Served with boiled potatoes and red cabbage as above, was (and still is) one of my German meat recipes I served often.

 There really are many ways to make pork chops.
 Breading them is an ideal way to get them to stay juicy and bring interesting flavours into them.